Berkeley Parents Network >

 do not live locally and can't meet with you in person, and

-never wire money to anyone who first contacted you by email!
+never send money to anyone who first contacted you by email!

 This is ALWAYS a scam.

 Characteristics of Tutor Scams

 - You receive an email from someone looking for a tutor who does not live locally;

 often they claim to live in Europe.